Volt's Guide to Finding Strength Numbers

 You should ALWAYS warm up before EVERY lifting session, and ESPECIALLY before attempting any maximal lifts.
 Spend 3-5 minutes raising your heart rate (jogging, jumping rope, riding a stationary bike, etc.), then spend 5-10 minutes performing some light, full-body, resistance-based movements.
 We recommend using the same Volt Dynamic Warm-up that you use for regular workouts, but the goal of this warm-up is to make sure your muscles and joints feel good enough to lift some heavy weights.

 Step 2: HANG CLEAN FIRST.

-Because the Hang Clean is the most complex and metabolically demanding of the three base lifts, you want to tackle this one first.
+Because the Hang Clean is the most complex and metabolically demanding of the three Base Lifts, you'll want to tackle this one first for best results.
 This ensures that your body is at your absolute freshest when you attempt this explosive movement.